GianmarcoDonnesi/PedestrianCrossingPrediction-for-Enhanced-Autonomous-Driving-Safety/README.md

 Run the scritp `preprocess_annotations.py` to preprocess the raw annotations transforming them into a structured format suitable for training and evaluation.

 ### Step 4: Create Dataset
-Run the scritp `create_dataset.py` to prepare the dataset for training and evaluation by combining frames, keypoints, and annotations.
+Run the script `create_dataset.py` to prepare the dataset for training and evaluation by combining frames, keypoints, and annotations.

 ### Step 5: Model Definition
-The `model.py` script contains the definition of the model used for prediction. <br>
+The `model/model.py` script contains the definition of the model used for prediction. <br>
 This script defines the `PedestrianCrossingPredictor` model, which uses a combination of *VGG19* for feature extraction and *LSTM* with attention mechanisms for sequence modeling.

-### Step 6: Train and Evaluate the model
+### Step 6: Train and Validate the model
-Run the script `train_model.py` to train the model and save the state in the *trained_model.pth* file. <br>
+Run the script `model/train.py` to load the data, train the model for crosswalk prediction and finally save trained model for future use in the *trained_model.pth* file. <br>
-In the end use the script `evaluate_model.py` to evaluates the performance of the trained model on the validation dataset.
-It includes functionality for ablation studies to assess the impact of different types of input features on the model's performance.
+Now you can use the script `model/validation.py` to evaluate the performance of the trained model on the validation dataset, an ablation analysis is also performed to understand the importance of different input features.

+### Step 7: Model results and graphs
+Run the script `model/graphs.py` to see graphs showing how different ablations affect the model's Accuracy, Recall and F1 Score. <br>
+From these we understand the importance of different input features in predicting pedestrian crossings. <br>
+The three graphs show for each type of ablation: Accuracy, Recall and F1 Score.

 ### Technologies and Tools Used